 Temporary food service

 The Village considers buildings to be vacant if they remain boarded or in a state of deterioration for more than six months and/or no longer have a current property listing contract.
-As such, they are detrimental to public health and safety, contribute to the decrease in value of surrounding properties, precipitate disinvestment by neighboring owners, provide a location for criminal activity and undermine the aesthetic character of the neighborhood and the Village.
+As such, vacant properties are detrimental to public health and safety, contribute to the decrease in value of surrounding properties, precipitate disinvestment by neighboring owners, provide a potential location for criminal activity, and undermine the aesthetic character of the neighborhood and the Village.

-It is the obligation of the owner of a vacant property, per Village ordinance, to register the property and to implement a maintenance plan.
+It is the obligation of the owner of a vacant property, per Village ordinance, to register any vacant property and file & implement an ongoing maintenance plan.
+Vacant property must be registered annually.
 The form below must be filled out and a $200 application fee paid.

 Mosquito control and West Nile Virus